realr3fo/weatherapp/README.md

 pip install robotframework-seleniumlibrary
 ```

-Afterwards, rerun the docker and run the integration tests:
+Afterward, rerun the docker and run the integration tests:

 ```bash
 docker-compose down